Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Application to our moduli problems

-\prop[weN-descent]{Let $N \geq 1$ be an integer, $R$ be a ring, and $G$ be a finite locally free commutative $R$-group scheme killed by $N$. \begin{enumerate}[noitemsep,label=(\roman*)] \item If there is a faithfully flat $R$-algebra $R'$ such that $G_{R'}$ is an elliptic $N$-torsion group over $R'$, then $G$ is an elliptic $N$-torsion group over $R$. \item Suppose that $G$ is an elliptic $N$-torsion group.
-Then, there exists a ring homomorphism $R_0 \rar R$ and an elliptic $N$-torsion group $G_0$ over $R_0$ such that $G \simeq (G_0)_R$ and $R_0$ is Noetherian. \item Suppose that $G$ is isomorphic to the $N$-torsion subscheme of some elliptic curve $E/R$.
-Then there is a finitely generated $\Z$-subalgebra $R_0$ of $R$ and an elliptic curve $E_0/R_0$ such that $G$ is isomorphic to $(E_0)_R$. \end{enumerate} }
+\cor[weN-descent]{Let $N \geq 1$ be an integer, $S$ be a scheme, and $G$ be a finite $S$-group scheme of finite presentation. \begin{enumerate}[noitemsep,label=(\roman*)] \item Let $S'$ be a flat surjective $S$-scheme.
+If $G_{S'}$ is a $N$-torsion group over $S'$, $G$ is a $N$-torsion group over $S$. \item Assume that $G$ is locally free over $S$, commutative and killed by $N$.
+Let $S'$ be a surjective $S$-scheme.
+If $G_{S'}$ is a $N$-torsion group over $S'$, then $G$ is a $N$-torsion group over $S$. \item Suppose that $S=\Sp{R}$ and that $G$ is a $N$-torsion group.
+Then there is a $N$-torsion group $G_0$ over a Noetherian subring $R_0$ of $R$ such that $G \simeq (G_0)_R$. \end{enumerate} }